dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 ### Handling failed messages with dead letter topics

-Dapr allows developers to set dead letter topics to deal with messages that cannot be delivered to any receiver.
-This feature is available on all pub/sub components and prevents consumers from endlessly retrying a failed message.
-For more information, read [Dead Letter Topics]({{< ref "pubsub-deadletter.md">}})
+Sometimes, messages can't be processed because of a variety of possible issues, such as erroneous conditions within the producer or consumer application or an unexpected state change that causes an issue with your application code.
+Dapr allows developers to set dead letter topics to deal with messages that cannot be delivered to an application.
+This feature is available on all pub/sub components and prevents consumer applications from endlessly retrying a failed message.
+For more information, read about [dead letter topics]({{< ref "pubsub-deadletter.md">}})

 ### At-least-once guarantee